harshnandan-works/technical-writing-samples/01-mcp-quickstart-sample.md

 ## What is MCP and why it matters

-The Model Context Protocol (MCP) is an open standard for connecting AI models to external tools and data sources — things like your notes, a database, or a custom API — without writing one-off integration code for every single connection.
+The Model Context Protocol (MCP) is an open standard for connecting AI models to external tools and data sources (things like your notes, a database, or a custom API) without writing one-off integration code for every single connection.

-Before MCP, giving Claude access to, say, your file system or a search tool meant custom glue code specific to that one integration.
+Before MCP, giving Claude access to, say, your file system or a search tool meant manually gluing code specific to that one integration.
 MCP standardizes this: build one MCP server, and any MCP-compatible client (Claude Desktop, Claude Code, and others) can use it the same way.

 By the end of this guide, you'll have a working local MCP server exposing one simple tool, connected to Claude Desktop and ready to test.
 Real first-timers report this taking about 30 minutes once you know the steps — this guide exists so you skip the trial and error.